 Sharon Woods: Sharon Woods is yet another park with a huge, beautiful lake to walk around.
 Rent a canoe, kayak, or boat and head out for the day.
 This park features multiple playgrounds, great places for creeking, wide paths to walk (Gorge Trail), and much more.

 Parky’s Farm: Technically this is part of Winton Woods but I wanted to offer them an individual feature as the park is techically a drive away from Winton Woods.
 This is a wonderful park for toddlers and school aged children.
-They have farm animals to see, a barn you can explore (closed in the summer of 2020 and probably longer), an indoor playground (also currently closed), fields to explore, and more.
+They have farm animals to see, a barn you can explore, an indoor playground (currently closed), fields to explore, and more.

 Washington Park: Head downtown (to OTR) and enjoy the park that is right in front of Music Hall.
 I don’t think there’s a park in Cincinnati with surroundings that are this amazing.
 Parking is available right under the park and there’s no better area in the city to get food.